MatthewScargill/Quantum-Billiards-BEM/README.md

 ![example billiard](rsc/img/example_billiard.svg)

-(a complete notebook of the functions can be found in rsc/)
+(a complete notebook of functions can be found in rsc/)
 ## Installation

 To install and use this module, run